nitinbhide/svnplot/src/svnplot/readme.txt

 ==============================================
 Changes in 0.8.0
 ==============================================
+1. Main development and binary releases are now moved to bitbucket.
+Issuebase is still on google code.
+2. Repository is moved to 'mercurial' repository than subversion repository.
-1. Removed support for matplotlib based graphs.
+3. Removed support for matplotlib based graphs.
-2. Changed javascript graph library.
+4. Changed javascript graph library.
 Now using d3js and nvd3 libraries.
-3. Add Waste Ratio trend graph.
+5. Add Waste Ratio trend graph.
-4. Added d3js based tag cloud for author tagcloud and commit message tag cloud.
+6. Added d3js based tag cloud for author tagcloud and commit message tag cloud.

 ==============================================
 Changes from 0.6.1 to 0.7.0